 Rate Matrix gives you control over customizing and restricting the rates for shipment.
-It provides you the flexibility to set shipping rates which are best for your business.
-The plugin enables you to customize your rates according to any combination of destination(country, state and postal code), product category, the shipping class, price, the number of items, weight, and Method group by defining the rule.
+It provides you the flexibility to set shipping rates that are best for your business.
+The plugin enables you to customize your rates according to any combination of destination(country, state, and postal code), product category, shipping class, price, the number of items, weight, and Method group by defining the rule.
 You can still offer multiple shipping options to customers.
 You can also specify the Method title which is visible in cart/checkout if the rates are calculated by using the rule under that method title.

 In some business cases, you may wish to add either an additional cost to a base shipping price based on how many items are added or a surcharge based on the weight of the cart.
 This can be achieved by using the combination of Base cost, cost/unit, and Round fields.
 The Rate Matrix settings are as shown below:

 Here, you need to define the rules to get the shipping rates at cart/checkout.
 Shipping rate(s) depends on the rules which are defined by you.
 The rate matrix can include the columns like Method title, Country list, Weight, Rate Based on, Base cost, cost/unit, Round, Method Group, State list, Postal Code, Shipping class, Product Category, Item, and Price.
-To define your desired criteria(rule) for getting shipping rates, you can add or remove columns by using field Display/Hide matrix columns.
+To define your desired criteria(rule) for getting shipping rates, you can add or remove columns by using the field Display/Hide matrix columns.
 All these fields are described in the next section Display/Hide matrix columns setting.

 You can add the rule by clicking on Add button which gets you the new row to enter your rule.
-Otherwise, you can import rule CSV file by clicking on the Import CSV button.
+Otherwise, you can import the rule CSV file by clicking on the Import CSV button.
 PluginHive WooCommerce Table Rate Shipping plugin also allows you to export the CSV file for rules which are present in the Rate Matrix.
-As per your requirement, you can also remove the undesired rule from rate Matrix.
+As per your requirement, you can also remove the undesired rule from the rate Matrix.
 With Duplicate Rule(s) button, you can duplicate the selected row of the matrix and do the changes as per your requirement.
 You can read the defined rule through the sentence (just above the rule) in plain English.

 Note: Currency, Weight, and Dimension Units will be taken the same as your WooCommerce settings.